PedestrianDynamics/CloudFast-DL4PuDe/README.md

 1. <a href="https://drive.google.com/drive/folders/1AHGJt4EQS3yWWKiihL8pE8QUUZZUdUim?usp=sharing"> Trained models in related work</a>.
 2. <a href="https://drive.google.com/drive/folders/1p9NyGnij4tFhZWvscpP6KnCgcuhHV0eK?usp=share_link"> Trained popular CNN models</a>.

+#### Dataset
+The dataset generated during this work are available from the corresponding authors upon request.

+ ---

 ### Video Experiments
 The original video experiments that were used in this work are available through the <a href="http://ped.fz-juelich.de/da">Pedestrian Dynamics Data Archive </a> hosted by the Forschungszentrum Juelich.
 Moreover, the undistorted videos are available through this <a href="./videos"/>link</a>.

+### Computational Time Evaluation
+The results of the computational time evaluation of our and the baseline systems for each video experiment are available <a href="./computational-time">here</a>.

+### Citataion